-OLED (Organic Light Emitting Diode) is a new display technology that is brighter, more efficient, thinner and feature better refresh rates and contrast than an LCD display.
-OLEDs deliver the best picture quality ever - and starting in 2016 laptop makers have started to adopt OLEDs in their newest devices.
+OLED (Organic Light Emitting Diode) is a display technology that is brighter, more efficient, thinner and feature better refresh rates and contrast than an LCD display.
+OLEDs deliver the best picture quality ever and OLED displays have been used in smartphones, wearables and TVs.

-- OLEDs are much thinner and lighter than LCDs, and can be made flexible, foldable, rollable and transparent.
+- OLEDs are thinner and lighter than LCDs, and can be made flexible, foldable, rollable and transparent.

 Image retention (burn-in)?